Link

 Categories

 There are four categories of links in GitLab.
-Although all links are navigational, those that persist from page to page and guide users through the application – such as navigation, breadcrumbs, and pagination – are described separately, and not included as part of the link component.
+Although all links are navigational, those that persist from page to page and guide users through the application – such as those within the navigation sidebar, breadcrumbs, and pagination – are described separately, and not included as part of the link component.

 1. Inline text link: Link that appears within body text, like a paragraph or sentence.
 In order to distinguish a linked reference from surrounding content, a link within body copy must be underlined.
 Inline text links can be user-generated, for example, referencing an issue with "#3126" in the markdown editor of a merge request description where the link's primary function is linking to the referred issue.
 They can also be in text generated from a source file, for example, a "learn more about pipelines" link in the paragraph of an empty state template.